 PIONEERS OF A.A.

-Dr. Bob and the twelve men and women who here tell their stories were among the early members of A.A.’s first groups.
+Dr. Bob and the nine men and women who here tell their stories were among the early members of A.A.’s first groups.

 Today, hundreds of additional A.A. members can be found who have had no relapse for more than thirty years.

 All of these, then, are the pioneers of A.A.
 They bear witness that release from alcoholism can really be permanent.

 July 12 – PM Page 58-59, How It Works, Chapter 5